loftytopping/PyBox/README.md

     uppersize=1.0 #microns
     meansize=0.2 #microns

 Much more work is planned on the aerosol modules since there are multiple properties and processes that affect gas-to-particle partitioning.
-This ethos is captured in the following section on
+This ethos is captured in the following section on contributing to the project.

 ## Automated unit tests<a name="Automated-unit-tests"></a>